greenelab/deep-review/sections/03_categorize.md

 covariates and failure time.
 They showed their model more accurately stratified patients as a function of disease risk score compared the current clinical implementation.
+`TODO: @sw1: Are there specific challenges with using a deep neural network as opposed to current standard methods?`

 ##### Opportunities